sirius4galaxy/flon.contracts/docs/03_build-and-deploy.md

 ---
-content_title: How to build eosio.contracts
+content_title: How to build flon.contracts
-link_text: How to build eosio.contracts
+link_text: How to build flon.contracts
 ---

 ## Preconditions